bdbai/bootcdn-cli/README.md

 ## API
 ### fetchAllLibraries
-> Returns a Promise to fetch libraries from bootcdn.cn .
+> Returns a Promise to fetch libraries from [BootCDN API](https://api.bootcdn.cn/libraries.json).

+### fetchAllLibraryNames
+> Returns a Promise to fetch library names from [BootCDN API](https://api.bootcdn.cn/names.json).

-### fetchLibrary(library)
+### fetchLibrary(string)
-> Return library information from the specified library name.
+> Returns a Promise to fetch library information with the specified library name.

 ### Example
 ```js